ayoayco/notes/WebDev/JavaScript & Node.js/functions.md

 }
 ```

-this will not work.
+This will not work.
-arrow functions does not work like that
+Arrow functions does not work like that.
+The strength of arrow functions are when you have to use the 'this' object of the caller. ???verify this
 ```js
 arrfunc('nope');